Skip to Content

 I am extremely happy with the results of Armando and his entire work team.
 My 15-year-old brother, who I will withhold his name for privacy, was involved in a strong case, he was accused of murder and armed robbery, his was looking at 25 years to life in prison.
 As a family we were devastated but thanks to God and putting together the achievement that my brother was given a Bootcamp program in 7 months, currently my brother is in the program that will only last 6 months and he will return home.
 Thanks to all your work team, mainly Carlos and Natasha, may God bless you and may you continue helping many people, happy to have Armando as a family lawyer.

-I consider myself fortunate to have come through this very unpleasant situation and feel that Armando did an excellent job in defending me and securing the outcome of my case.- David
+• I consider myself fortunate to have come through this very unpleasant situation and feel that Armando did an excellent job in defending me and securing the outcome of my case.

 FAQs

-Can a Felony DWI Charge Be Reduced or Dismissed?
+Can a Felony DUI Charge Be Reduced or Dismissed?

-Yes, felony DWI charges can sometimes be reduced to misdemeanors or dismissed entirely, depending on the specifics of the case.
-Factors that influence this possibility include the defendant’s prior criminal history, the nature and severity of the incident, and whether any procedural violations occurred during the arrest.
-An experienced Miami felony DWI lawyer will scrutinize all available evidence, including the validity of chemical tests and the legality of the traffic stop, to pursue reductions or case dismissals.
+Yes, felony DUI charges can sometimes be reduced to misdemeanors or dismissed.
+This depends on factors like your criminal history, the severity of the incident, and whether any procedural violations occurred during the arrest.
+An experienced Miami felony DUI lawyer will scrutinize evidence, including the validity of chemical tests and the legality of the traffic stop, to pursue a reduction or dismissal.

-How Will a Felony DWI Affect My Record and Future?
+How Will a Felony DUI Affect My Record and Future?

-A felony DWI conviction can negatively impact virtually every aspect of your future.
-Beyond incarceration and fines, you may encounter difficulty securing employment, housing, or professional licenses.
-You could also face travel restrictions, particularly when entering countries like Canada.
-Because this type of conviction becomes part of your permanent record, it’s crucial to fight the charge aggressively and explore all legal options for mitigation or expungement when applicable.
+A felony DUI conviction can negatively impact nearly every aspect of your future.
+Beyond incarceration and fines, you may face difficulty securing employment, housing, or professional licenses.
+You could also encounter travel restrictions, especially for countries like Canada.
+Because this type of conviction becomes part of your permanent record, fighting the charge aggressively is critical.

-What Is the Court Process Like for Felony DWI in Miami?
+What Is the Court Process Like for Felony DUI in Miami?

-The court process for a felony DWI in Miami begins with an arraignment, where charges are formally presented.
-This is followed by discovery and pre-trial motions, which allow both sides to examine evidence and argue legal points.
+The court process for a felony DUI in Miami begins with an arraignment, followed by discovery and pre-trial motions to examine evidence and argue legal points.
 If the case proceeds to trial, the prosecution must prove your guilt beyond a reasonable doubt.
-Pre-trial motions can often shape the outcome significantly, especially if your attorney is able to suppress key evidence or demonstrate investigative flaws.
-Every step of the process benefits from strong, proactive legal representation.
+Strong, proactive legal representation is vital at every step to suppress key evidence or demonstrate investigative flaws.

-Can I Still Drive After a Felony DWI Arrest?
+Can I Still Drive After a Felony DUI Arrest?

-After a felony DWI arrest in Florida, your license may be suspended either immediately or soon afterward.
+After a felony DUI arrest, your license may be suspended immediately.
 However, you might be eligible to apply for a hardship license, which would allow you to drive to essential locations such as work, school, or medical appointments.
-Applying for this restricted license typically requires participation in an alcohol education course and demonstration of your intent to comply with court requirements.
-Early action improves your chances of being granted limited driving privileges.
+Applying for this restricted license typically requires participation in an alcohol education course and demonstrating your intent to comply with court requirements.

 What If I Refused a Breath or Blood Test?

-Refusing a chemical test in Florida can result in immediate license suspension and could be used as evidence of guilt in court.
+Refusing a chemical test can result in an immediate license suspension and could be used as evidence of guilt in court.
 However, a refusal is not an automatic conviction.
-Officers must follow Florida’s implied consent laws correctly, which includes properly informing you of your rights and the consequences of refusal.
+Officers must follow Florida’s implied consent laws correctly.
 An attorney will investigate whether these legal requirements were met and may be able to challenge the suspension or the admissibility of your refusal in court.

-Is It Possible to Expunge a Felony DWI in Florida?
+Is It Possible to Expunge a Felony DUI in Florida?

-Expunging a felony DWI in Florida is generally not possible if there is a conviction.
-However, if the case results in a dismissal or if charges are reduced and you avoid a formal conviction, you may be eligible to seal or expunge your record.
-An attorney can help determine whether you qualify for post-conviction relief or sealing under Florida law, and will assist in navigating the application process if you’re eligible.
+Expunging a felony DUI conviction in Florida is generally not possible.
+However, if the case is dismissed or if charges are reduced and you avoid a formal conviction, you may be eligible to have your record sealed or expunged.
+An attorney can help determine if you qualify for this post-conviction relief and can assist in navigating the application process.

 What Sets Us Apart From The Rest?